UltravioletDev/Fake-Ban-Script/README.md

 # Other
 ## Copyright Claims, 6/2/2023 (June 6 2023)
 ### All rights reserved.
 This script is protected by copyright law.
-### Unauthorized copying, distribution, or reproduction of this script, in whole or in part, is strictly prohibited.
+### Any unauthorized copying, distribution, or reproduction of this script, whether in whole or in part, will be met with severe consequences and legal actions.
+### Violators will face relentless pursuit and the full force of the law.